saucelabs/sauce-docs/docs/web-apps/automated-testing/faq.md

 #### **My tests rely on private npm packages.
 How do I include them in my tests?**

-If you registry is externally accessible, you can include it in your saucectl configuration under the `registries` setting:
+If your registry is externally accessible, you can include it in your saucectl configuration under the `registries` setting:

 ```yaml